-While there is no universal definition, we look to a synthesis of sustainability and the Triple-Bottom Line for such.
-TransportiCA finds sustainable transportation to be best defined as, “Resilient mobility whose energy (input) is renewably based, financial operations are secure, accessibility is universal, and emissions (output) are minimal to negative on the ethnic, social, and natural systems, affected by such mobility.”
+While there is no universal definition, we look to a synthesis of sustainability and the Triple Bottom Line for such.
+TransportiCA finds sustainable transport to be best defined as, "Resilient mobility whose energy (input) is renewably based, financial operations are secure, accessibility is universal, and emissions (output) are minimal to negative on the natural, racial, ethnic, and social systems, affected by such mobility."

 For more information, please follow any of these organizations via Twitter: @presidiograd, @transportica and @TriplePundit.

 Placement or mention of commercial products, or referencing such enterprises, is in no way an endorsement for the product and/or company.